What is an IIoT Platform?

 Platforms allow a direct line between cloud-based or on-premise storage and compute resources and the shop floor.
 By connecting the sensors and machines that collect data during production runs, they create a direct line between the places and times when data is collected, and the tools needed for analysis.

-Further, IIoT platforms make it possible for different for shop floor machines to communicate with other machines (also known as Machine to Machine or M2M communication).
+Further, IIoT platforms make it possible for different for operation machines to communicate with other machines (also known as Machine to Machine or M2M communication).

 Benefits of IIoT Platforms